CARLI/select/docs/getting-started-developer.md

 * _If you're lucky, someone can give you a mysql dump of the carli_crm database_

-## Bootstrap Couch Database ##
+## Start Local Dev Server ##
-Make sure you have an admin user for couch and have put the username and password in secure.json (defaults are okay locally)

-Run `grunt deploy-db` ad `grunt deploy-design-docs` This will create the basic couch databases needed by the app.
-You will still need data.
+To build the project and start a local development server, run `grunt serve` in the top-level of the project.
+This starts the middleware node server and the development web server for the angular app.
+This should open in a new browser window / tab.

+*YOU SHOULD NOW HAVE A FUNCTIONING APPLICATION*

+### Troubleshooting Initial App Setup ###

+* Try going to the "One-Time Purchase" section.
+You should see a list of libraries.
+If you don't and/or you get an error message this means your mysql connection to the crm database is not working.

-## Configuring the Application ##
+## Other Notes About the Applications ##
-There is a top-level directory called config which stores all run-time configuration for the applications.
-Included in the project are .template files which you can use to easily create the required config files, which are git-ignored.
-To do so, copy each of the .template file to a .json file by removing .template from the end of the copy.

-Recommended changes are the "notifications" section in local.json if you want to get alerts from the system at an email address.

-Credentials for the Couch and MySQL databases are in secure.json.
-If you are using a local MySQL instance, add the username and password here.

 ### Node vs Browser Environment ###
 Because parts of the app run in the browser (the Angular apps) and some run in Node (the middleware) some of the code needs to be aware of which environment it is running in.
 This is because the code in the CARLI directory is common to the front-end and the back-end.
 In order to avoid things like checking for specific environment clues, the main modules in CARLI require environment-dependent modules from the config folder.
 These are actually re-written on disk to point to the browser or the Node version, depending which one is needed.
 This also lets Browserify find them.

 When setting up a project from scratch these files will be missing initially.
 To fix this, go into the config directory and run `grunt jsenv:node`.
 This is the default mode when not building the web app or running the development web server.
 You do not need to worry which mode it is in ordinarily because the grunt tasks make sure to set it.
 If a grunt tasks should fail with an error, then it may leave the modules in the wron environment.
 So the safest thing is to always run `grunt jsenv:node` after any grunt task failure.

-## Start Local Dev Server ##
-To build the project and start a local development server, run `grunt serve` in the top-level of the project.
-This starts the middleware node server and the development web server for the angular app.
-This should open in a new browser window / tab.

 ### Live Reloading ###
 The development server will auto-refresh when pertinent project files are changed.